What is Branch Banking? | Working, Guide, Pros and Cons

 How does it work?

-Branch Banking is a type of banking method, where the multiple branch offices of the bank interact with customer and the head office formulate the policies of the bank.
-The customers of the bank interact with the branch offices for regular financial activities.
-These branch offices serve financial services like saving, loans, and fund transfer to the customer.
+Branch Banking is a type of banking method where the multiple branch offices of the bank interact with customers, and the head office formulates the bank’s policies.
+The bank’s customers interact with the branch offices for regular financial activities.
+These branch offices serve financial services like saving, loans, and fund transfers to the customer.

-Compared to other forms of banking, branch banking employs a large number of people.
-These employees not only handle the internal task of the bank, but they also interact with the customer and solve their financial needs.
+Compared to other forms of banking, branch banking employs many people.
+These employees handle the bank’s internal tasks, interact with the customer, and solve their financial needs.
 Different branches of the bank distribute the risk and profit among each other.
 For this reason, they are also very resilient to the financial crisis and recession.

 Advantages of Branch Banking